 Also, a website title tag helps in brand recall and awareness.
 If you already have an established following, having your brand in your website title can make it easier for people to distinguish your website from other results they see on the search list.

-Lastly, your website title entices users to visit your page and thus affect click-through rates, a vital ranking element.
+Lastly, your website title entices users to visit your page and thus affects click-through rates, a vital ranking element.
 Simply said, the more people you can compel to visit your site, the higher chances for your website to rank high in search engines.

 To know more about web tags, you can check out this blog.